s3664099/ComputerBattleGamesPython/readme.md

 and shorter.
 I have included a difficulty selection for the game, so that the higher the difficulty, the more selections the player has, and the shorter the time the player has to select them.

+**Iceberg**

+This game prints out an 8x8 grid with an enemy ship and icebergs.
+The goal of the game is to attempt to get the enemy ship to crash into an iceberg.
+The AI is really primitive (considering that it is a game for some old 80s computers) in that it justs moves directly towards you (though I'm sure you could make it a little harder).
+I have basically written it as is, though I have made the text a little better, and used slightly different symbols, though they are all character based.
+Mind you, the game is quite difficult nonetheless.
+I have also added quit, and stand still options as well.